Dependent Random Partitions by Shrinking Toward an Anchor: Empirical Application: Return to Education

 To assess fit, we performed 10-fold cross validation as follows.
-The dataset was divided into 10 equally-sized, mutually-exclusive, and exhaustive subsets (shards).
+The dataset was divided into 10 equally-sized, mutually-exclusive, and exhaustive shards (subsets).
 For each fold, one of the 10 shards was held out as the test dataset for a model fit with the other 9 shards.
 For each fold, 55,000 MCMC iterations were run, the first 5,000 were discarded as burn-in, and 1-in-10 thinning was applied for convenience.
-For each MCMC iteration, the permutation $\perm$ received ten Metropolis update attempts based on uniformly sampling ten items from $\perm$ and randomly shuffling them.

-To assess fit, we use the out-of-sample log-likelihood, defined as the sum of the Monte Carlo estimate of the expectation of the log-likelihood contribution for each observation when it was part of the held-out shard.
-Models with larger values for the out-of-sample log-likelihood indicate a better fit.
+For each MCMC iteration, the permutation $\perm_t$ received ten Metropolis update attempts based on uniformly sampling ten items from $\perm_t$ and randomly shuffling them.
+We computed the out-of-sample log-likelihood, defined as the sum of the Monte Carlo estimate of the expectation of the log-likelihood contribution for each observation when it was part of the held-out shard.
+We then divide this sum by the sample size and multiply by 1,000,000 (for convenience) to get a per-unit fit score, where larger values indicate better out-of-sample fit.
+To aid in comparisons, we show ``relative fit scores'' with reference to the $\text{CRP}(1)$, that is, the fit score for a particular model minus that of the $\text{CRP}(1)$.
 Results are summarized in Table \ref{tab:comparisons}, where the models are ordered with the best performing at the top.
-The ``Shrinkage Partition Distribution -- Idiosyncratic'' model produces the best model fit by a wide margin.
-None of the 95\% Monte Carlo confidence intervals overlap except for the ``Shrinkage Partition Distribution -- Common" and ``Centered Partition Process -- VI" cases.
-Each of the SP, CPP, and LSP models improve upon the one extreme of the CRP (which ignores the region information) and the other extreme of fixing the partition at the anchor partition $\baselinepart$.
-The CPU time for the full data analysis for each model is included in the table.
-All the timing metrics were computed on a server with 256 GB of RAM and with Intel Xeon Gold 6330 2.00GHz CPUs.
+Each of the SP, CPP, and LSP prior improve upon the one extreme of the CRP (which ignores the region information) and the other extreme of fixing the partition at the anchor partition $\baselinepart$ defined by the regions.
+In particular, the model with our SP prior performs 2,448 units better than the model using the CRP prior, an improvement that we put in context in Section \ref{sec:temporal}.
+Elapsed time for the full data analysis for each model using single-threaded code is included in the table.
+All the timing metrics in this paper were computed on a server with 256 GB of RAM and with dual Intel Xeon Gold 6438Y+ CPUs.

+{To consider a simple alternative model for the sake of benchmarking, Table \ref{tab:comparisons} also contains the relative fit score of a saturated regression model having covariates obtained by: i.\ interacting 27 year dummy variables with the nine covariates in the $\bm{Z}$ matrix and ii.\ interacting the 27 year dummy variables, 51 state dummy variables, and the four covariates in the $\bm{X}$ matrix.
+(About a dozen three-way interactions could not be estimated due to limitations of the data.)
+The saturated regression model does not permit the borrowing of strength (and assumes homoskedastic errors across years), leading to substantially worse out-of-sample performance.}\ols{}